Anger, the fire beneath

 What’s the motive?

-It often happens with us that we’ll have a very strong reason to forgive, but we overlook it; the intention.
+It often happens to us that we’ll have a very strong reason to forgive, but we overlook it; the intention.
 Most of the times people in conflict have a common intention at a higher level, it’s what we call chunking up in NLP.

 Is it normal to be angry?